2019 Rock & Roll Hall of Fame Inductee:

 But if you were to compare Bon Jovi vs. Def Leppard — have a band “face-off,” if you will — it’s quite interesting to look at each band’s two biggest selling albums.

-Oh, and before we begin, saying that Bon Jovi led the way with their style of music doesn’t fly — the band formed in 1983.
-Def Leppard started in 1977, and for the record, “Slippery When Wet” came out 3 YEARS after “Pyromania.”
+Oh, and before we begin, saying that Bon Jovi led the way with their style of music doesn’t fly — Bon Jovi formed in 1983.
+Def Leppard started in 1977, and for the record, “Slippery When Wet” came out 3 years after “Pyromania.”

 First, “Slippery When Wet” vs. “Pyromania”…